nikorsd/wilmaexporter/README.md

 Python 3

 # How to use
-1. Download this repository.
+1. Clone this repository.
-2. Unzip the downloaded file.
-3. Run the .bat script (if you are on mac or linux run the .sh script)
+2. Run the .bat script (if you are on mac or linux run the .sh script)
-4. Follow the instructions in the terminal.
+3. Follow the instructions in the terminal.

 After scraping the saved messages will be stored in the messages folder.

+Tested on macOS 15.5

+I am not associated with Wilma or Visma in any way.